mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 January 26, 2023.
 It felt like forever before Connor came by to pick me up for our date.

 “So would you consider yourself an introvert or an extrovert?”
 I asked as we conversed.
+That always seemed to be my go-to question.

 “I’ve taken a few personality tests, and I’m slightly a bit more introverted,” Connor answered.
 “I do like spending time with people, but I also need time to myself.
 What about you?”

 “I’m also more of an introvert than an extrovert.
 I like getting to know others, but I can be pretty quiet in group settings.
 On my mission, especially if someone was with me for at least two transfers, I was pretty quiet.
 But my friends are more extroverted.
 One of them was asked to host a party at some venue, so she’s trying to plan for that.”

-We went to the Panda Express in Orem since it was less crowded.
-“What would you say are your pet peeves?”
-I asked.
+We went to the Panda Express in Orem since it was less crowded and then went to Connor's place to watch _Iron Man_.

-“People not washing their dishes.
-I just don’t like seeing a sink that’s filled with dirty dishes.
-So gross.
-I’d also say people who act fake.
-You know, people who act one way when that’s not really them.”

-“I’d have to say disrespectful people peeve me.
-It definitely tested me on the mission.”

-Connor and I went to his place to watch Iron Man.
 We sat on the couch under a blanket and cuddled.
 And we actually watched the entire thing.
 It felt so good laying my head on his chest.
 I could feel his heart racing the entire time.

 And yeah, he and I ended up making out a bunch after the movie ended.
 We then laid in silence for a while.